Meet the Staff

 Email Neena or call her at (716) 882-5327 ext 6.

-Taylor Johnson, an Americorps VISTA member, is MAP’s Mobile Market Coordinator.
-Taylor is helping MAP launch a new mobile marketing platform operated in collaboration with the University at Buffalo and the University of North Carolina at Chapel Hill that seeks to answer the following question: Does mere access to healthy fruits and vegetables lead to healthier human lifestyles?
-Taylor is greatly excited to begin work on this incredible study, and looks forward to getting to work more closely within the diverse communities located in her hometown of Buffalo, NY.
+Taylor was an Americorps VISTA member and one of three Mobile Market Coordinators from August 2019 - August 2020, and she loved is so much she decided to stay on parttime to keep helping on the market!
+Taylor has been helping MAP launch a new mobile market program since last August.
+This program, in collaboration with the University at Buffalo and the University of North Carolina at Chapel Hill, seeks to answer the following question: Does mere access to healthy fruits and vegetables lead to healthier human lifestyles?

-Bethany Ortquist, MAP's Farm to Table Coordinator, began working with MAP in 2011 as a summer AmeriCorps member after graduating from Houghton College.
+Bethany Ortquist (she/her), MAP's Farm to Table Coordinator, began working with MAP in 2011 as a summer AmeriCorps member after graduating from Houghton College.

 In the years that followed, she worked with both Jericho Road Community Health Center and Westminster Economic Development Initiative as the Program Coordinator of the FLY Program where she oversaw after-school and summer programming for approximately 30 middle school refugee students every year.
 At FLY, she was passionate about teaching her students life skills such as gardening, cooking, nutrition, and self-care, and she is excited to bring that passion to MAP.
 Bethany lives in a housing co-op with several friends and loves being a part of the vibrant and diverse West Side community.
 She enjoys gardening, beekeeping, ultimate frisbee, and cuddling with her chickens.